Are male voters reluctant to vote for a woman? Harris' backers are confronting the question head on

 Rather than simply appealing to masculinity, the campaign says, it is presenting arguments that can appeal to men built around key issues, like the economy.

-Harris is on the digital cover of the latest issue of “Vogue” and recently taped an interview with the “Call Her Daddy” podcast that is most popular with younger women.
+Harris is on the digital cover of the latest issue of “Vogue” and recently taped an interview with the “Call Her Daddy” podcast, which is most popular with younger women.
 But she’s also sitting next week for a town hall hosted by popular radio personality Charlamagne tha God.

 In response, aides have also urged the vice president to explicitly mention cryptocurrency in her speeches and interviews, knowing its salience among men.
 Trump has a crypto venture with his family, though he differs from Harris in believing that it should be more lightly regulated than she does.
 The Harris campaign is also expected to launch an aggressive effort to have the vice president and Walz appear in male-skewing media in the race’s closing weeks.